 If the therapist needs to cancel or delay a session, the client will be informed as soon as possible.
-In the event the client needs to cancel a session, for face-to-face appointments 48 hours notice is required.
+In the event the client needs to cancel a session, for face-to-face, online and telephone appointments 48 hours notice is required.
 If less than 48 hours notice is given, the client will be charged the full session fee.
 In the event of a ‘no show’ and the client will not receive a refund if they have paid in advance, if a deposit is paid, no refund will be given.

 If the client does not attend a session (‘no show’) and does not contact the therapist, the therapist will contact the client, usually by email but also by text or call, to establish if the client wishes to continue.
 If the client does not respond then the therapist will assume their work together has ended.